 AFA can be tuned to process samples in a variety of applications, from low-power gentle mixing of solutions and protein extraction, to higher-power applications such as DNA fragmentation, liposome formation, and the creation of nanosuspensions.

 High Frequency Acoustics

 AFA delivers high frequency ultrasonic acoustic energy, which is in the same acoustic range used in medical applications, such as diagnostic imaging and lithotripsy.
-AFA operates at a frequency of 500 kHz, which is well outside the range of human hearing and provides several advantages in a laboratory setting:
+AFA operates at a frequency of 500 kHz and provides several advantages in a laboratory setting:

 AFA has a shorter wavelength – scaled to the size of biologic samples

 AFA is focused – less energy is required to achieve a given process

 Higher frequency sound waves have shorter wavelengths, and reciprocally, low-frequency sound waves have longer wavelengths.
 The short wavelength acoustic energy delivered by AFA (approximately 3 mm) is scaled to the size of biological samples and enables precise focusing within a discrete zone enabling highly controlled sample preparation.
 Ordinary probe and bath sonicators operate at a frequency of 10 to 30 kHz, which is on the cusp of the audible (sonic) range.
 At this frequency, the wavelength is approximately 100 mm which is larger than a typical sample vessel (~10 to 100 mm) and is unable to be focused into a sample vessel.
 AFA is more reproducible because it is more closely scaled to the vessel size; therefore, the entire acoustic wave passes through the vessel, repeatedly delivering the same dose of energy.